rudymatela/fitspec/black/README.md

 ### Via GHC Directly

+The general rule, if you want to compile a file that uses FitSpec on GHC, you do:

+	$ ghc -ipath/to/llcheck:path/to/fitspec file.hs

-Supposing llcheck and fitspec have been cloned in the same directory, you can follow the following steps, to run a benchmark example:
+**Example:** suppose llcheck and fitspec have been cloned in the same directory, you can follow the following steps, to run a benchmark example:

 	$ ls
 	fitspec llcheck